mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 The station was just filling up for the next train after the day's first nap.
 I was feeling sluggish from running around and skipping lunch and sleep, so I settled for two rolls from Gilli's; a sweet one for Laen-Laen and a savoriy one for me.
 I left him in at the corner, humming with his already-eaten roll and a handful of water, and made my way to the platform.

-My feet found some rest squatting and leaning against a tree near the tracks, hiding from the wind and from Kip if he had decided to follow me. _This is the right thing_, I affirmed to myself. _No externalities.
+My feet found some rest squatting and leaning against a tree near the tracks, hiding from the wind and from Kipnu if he had decided to follow me. _This is the right thing_, I affirmed to myself. _No externalities.
 No liabilities_.
 I thought about the crops I had just planted.
-Whether Mel would ask Tig to work on them.
+Whether Melna would ask Tig to work on them.
 Whether she would kill them out of spite, or replant them in her own field.
 If this is as important as Thimlu says, then those crops don't matter in the scheme of things.
 Heiko would understand.

 The station attendant called for us through a flathorn, "Train to Shaki approaching.
 All passengers prepare for marshalling."